-The international commitments specified in Article 84 before their ratification, the organic laws before their promulgation, and the regulations of the National Assembly before their entry into application, must be deferred by the President of the Republic or by the President of the National Assembly to the Constitutional Council which pronounces on their conformity with the Constitution.
-To the same ends, the laws, before their promulgation, can be deferred to the Constitutional Council by the President of the Republic, the President of the National Assembly, any parliamentary group or 1/10 of the members of the National Assembly.
-The seizing of the Constitutional Council suspends the time period of promulgation.
+The international commitments provided for in Article 84 before their ratification, the organic laws before their promulgation, [and] the regulations of the National Assembly before their entry into application, must be deferred by the President of the Republic or the President of the National Assembly to the Constitutional Council which pronounces on their conformity with the Constitution.

+To the same ends, the laws, before their promulgation, may be deferred to the Constitutional Council by the President of the Republic, the President of the National Assembly, any parliamentary group or 1/10 of the members of the National Assembly.

+The referral [of the matter] to the Constitutional Council suspends the time period of promulgation.

-Any pleader can raise the exception of unconstitutionality of a law before any jurisdiction.
-The conditions for seizing the Constitutional Council are determined by law.
+Any pleader [plaideur] can raise the exception [pleadings] of unconstitutionality of a law before any jurisdiction.
+The conditions for referral [of the matter] to the Constitutional Council are determined by the law.

-The Bills or proposals of law and the Bills of ordinances can be submitted for the advice of the Constitutional Council.
+The bills or proposals of law and the drafts of ordinance may be submitted for [the] opinion of the Constitutional Council.

 The decisions of the Constitutional Council are not susceptible to any recourse.
-The are imposed on the public powers, on every administrative, jurisdictional, and military authority and on every physical and moral person.
+They imposed themselves on the public powers, on every administrative, jurisdictional, [and] military authority and on every physical and juridical person.